Myanmar rejects UN probe findings of Rohingya 'genocide' - Journal du Cameroun

 Much of Myanmar’s Buddhist-majority public has vilified the Rohingya since the army’s crackdown, with little sympathy for a minority who have for years been stripped of citizenship and denied free movement, access to healthcare and education within the country.

+Myanmar’s military retain significant constitutional and political power and are essentially free of civilian oversight.

-Myanmar’s leaders, including Nobel laureate and de facto head of state Aung San Suu Kyi, have repeatedly defended the military crackdown as a proportionate response to Rohingya insurgents in Rakhine state.
+But the country’s civilian leaders, including Nobel laureate and de facto head of state Aung San Suu Kyi, have repeatedly defended the military crackdown as a proportionate response to Rohingya insurgents in Rakhine state who stormed police posts.

+But rights groups allege parts of the violent military campaign were already being prepared before the attacks.

+Around a million Rohingya now languish in refugee camps in Bangladesh, which has struggled to deal with such a huge influx into an already impoverished country.

 Myanmar is not a signatory to the court.